 Minnesota is a solid destination for planting a business flag.
 Small businesses account for a large part of the state’s income, meaning there’s great community support.

 With this existing network to fall upon for support, there’s also a fantastic quality of life, where you’ll be surrounded by the most beautiful nature and scenery.

-Forming a limited liability company (LLC) in Minnesota also comes with some financial perks.
+Starting a limited liability company (LLC) in Minnesota also comes with some financial perks.
 The state has its angel investor financing group that can help obtain funding beyond the SBA government loans.
-Plus, MN offers a tax credit of 25% for both in and out-of-state investors.
+Plus, Minnesota offers a tax credit of 25% for both in and out-of-state investors.

 Find the above appealing?
 If yes, here are all the steps you need to complete to form an LLC in Minnesota.

 - Step 1: Choose a business name for your Minnesota LLC